CS234319/safot/Mini-Lisp.ShellTestFramework/README.md

   * If the files are identical then the test passed, else failed and show diffs.
 * **Run**:
   * _./Mini-Lisp.ShellTestFramework/bin/run_all_tests.sh flow_<br>
-    (running all the tests may take around ~30 minutes)
+    (running all the flow tests may take around ~7 minutes)

 ### EvaluateOnEvaluate
 The flow tests of Lisp Evaluate On Lisp Evaluate are based on the test: ./test/input/test_evaluate.in.lisp.